Go Back

 Allie Hagerty

-This frutti di mare pasta brings together clams, mussels, shrimp, and calamari in a spicy San Marzano tomato sauce built on white wine and Calabrian chili paste.
-Ready in 40 minutes and impressive enough for a dinner party, honest enough for a Tuesday night.
+This frutti di mare pasta brings together clams, mussels, shrimp, and calamari in a spicy San Marzano tomato sauce built on white wine and Calabrian chili paste for a deeply flavored coastal Italian seafood pasta ready in 40 minutes.
+Purge the clams, check every mussel, and watch the calamari closely; these are the three things that take this dish from good to genuinely great.

 No ratings yet